 1 tablespoon high quality vanilla extract

-2. Beat egg.
-Add milk, vanilla and butter, and mix well.
+2. In a medium bowl, beat the egg.
+Add the milk, butter and vanilla, and mix well.

-3. Make a well in the center of the dry ingredients mixture.
-Slowly pour the liquid ingredients mixture into the well, gently mixing as you pour, using a fork.
+3. Make a well in the center of the dry ingredients.
+Slowly pour the liquid mixture into the well, gently mixing as you pour, using a fork.
 DO NOT OVER MIX.
 Batter should be thick and lumpy.

 4. Heat two 12-inch skillets over medium heat for about 4 minutes.
 Add a little oil to each skillet and brush to coat.
 Pour 1/4 cup batter onto three spots on each skillet.
 Cook until large bubbles begin to appear, about 2 minutes.
 Flip and cook the other side until golden brown, about 1 more minute.